orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Exploration and Discovery
 reverse engineering, debugging, checking for consistency, validation, fidelity

 In exploration, one necessarily has to confront the problem of forgetting.
 Which becomes a tale of finding out how failures can be detected, ..., prevented.
+How do you fight errors when rediscoverability is not obvious?

 Fidelity
+Fidelity becom
 - [ ] Keep pulsing certain rays "does it continue" - is it still consistent?

 Self-imposed limitations